BRCAChallenge/brca-exchange/content/help.md

 #### HGVS Protein

 The protein-level change (if any) that would be introduced by this variant.
-HGVS notation indicates the position of the variant within the reference protein sequence, and the change taht would be introduced by this variant.
+HGVS notation indicates the position of the variant within the reference protein sequence, and the change that would be introduced by this variant.
 For example, _p.(Tyr15His)_ indicates a change of _Tyr_ (Tyrosine) to _His_ (Histidine) at amino acid 15.
 The notation _p.?_ indicates a variant is not within the protein-coding portions of the gene.

 #### BIC Nucleotide